cysouw/diathesis/text/c03_prepositions.md

  \b.
 Ich träume darüber, dass ich dich treffe.
  \c.
 Ich träume.

 Second, there are prepositional antipassives in which a case-marked argument alternates with a prepositional phrase \Next[a,b].
-Note that with antipassives this prepositinoal phrase cannot be reformulated with a *da+preposition, dass* phrase \Next[c].
+Note that with antipassives this prepositional phrase cannot be reformulated with a *da+preposition, dass* phrase \Next[c].

 \ex.
  \a.
 Ich schieße den Bären.
  \b.
 Ich schieße auf den Bären.
  \c. \* Ich schieße darauf, dass der Bär kommt.

+### --- [ OBJ > Ø ] Object drop --- {.unnumbered}

 There are just a few 'drop'-alternations that are missing, and these missing alternations suggest an interesting generalisation.
 Missing are the alternations [ NAP | N-P ], [ NPD | N-D ] and (from the previous chapter) [ NAD | N-D ].
 These apparently dispreferred alternations suggest that a dative argument has to be dropped before a governed preposition can be dropeed, and likewise, a governed preposition has to be dropped before an accusative argument can be dropped, i.e there is a dropping-hierarchy \Next[a].